 - Always consider whether it would be safer to see the patient face to face.

-Note: The GMC recently conducted a consultation seeking views on new proposed guidance on Remote consultations and prescribing by telephone, video-link or online.
-The final guidance document is due to be published in early 2021.
+Note: The GMC has published updated guidance on remote consultations and prescribing by telephone, video-link or online.

 Annabelle MacGregor is a medical adviser at MDDUS, and Mark O'Reilly is a practice adviser at MDDUS